Planning Your Schedule

 Beginning mid-June through early-July

-You will have access to the fall course listings in Banner on May 15, so feel free to log in and take a look around.
+You will have access to the fall course listings in Banner in early May, so feel free to log in and take a look around.
 This is where you will go to plan your schedule and eventually register for classes, so it’s a good idea to familiarize yourself with the system.

 Need some help navigating Banner?
 Here are some helpful resources: